kstenerud/concise-encoding/ce-structure.md

 #### NaN Payload

-An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information.
-Applications **SHOULD NOT** attach special meaning to NaN payloads (other than the quiet bit) because differences in implementation could potentially pose a [security risk](#security-and-limits).
+An implementation **MUST** preserve the signaling/quiet status of a NaN, and **MAY** discard the rest of the NaN payload information (this actually becomes necessary when converting to [CTE](cte-specification.md)).
+Applications **SHOULD NOT** attach special meaning to NaN payloads (other than the quiet bit) because differences in implementations and possible implicit type conversions at the receiving end could potentially pose a [security risk](#security-and-limits).

 ### UID